Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 Chemically treated mattress protectors are not an effective way to kill bed bugs.

-Recent multi-institutional research by Leong et al. (2023) found that pyrethroid-impregnated mattress liners have limited effectiveness against modern bed bug strains, which have developed resistance to these chemicals.
+Pyrethroid-impregnated mattress liners have limited effectiveness against modern bed bug strains, which have developed resistance to these chemicals (Leong et al., 2023).

 The chemicals are more of a health risk to you than they are to the bugs.

-I recommend choosing eco-friendly, non-toxic, or organic mattress protectors that are certified to be free from harmful chemicals.
+I recommend choosing eco-friendly, non-toxic, or organic mattress protectors that carry certifications guaranteeing freedom from harmful chemicals.
+They're better for your health, but does that mean they're more effective at pest prevention?

 Are Organic Mattress Protectors Better for Preventing Bed Bugs?